morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 Mediatek based adapters will not require this step.
-Realtek WiFi 5 USB WiFi adapters adapters will not require this step if using kernel 6.14 or later, with the exception of adapters based on the rtl8814au chip (the in-kernel driver for this chip should go into kernel 6.15).
+Realtek WiFi 5 USB WiFi adapters adapters will not require this step if using kernel 6.14 or later, with the exception of adapters based on the rtl8814au chip (the in-kernel driver for this chip is available in kernel 6.15 and later).

 3. Configure USB settings: